 SO.
 ANYWAY.
 Linus got groomed over the weekend, and he looks so cute.
 We usually take him to get groomed about every 2 months (sometimes a little bit longer), and it’s always totally amazing and shocking to see him come out afterward looking like a different dog.
 Linus fully believes that to feel fresh, you have to look fresh, and he never looks fresher than walking out of the salon with his hair all back-combed and his nails freshly ground down.

 Linus’s hair isn’t the only thing that’s changed in his life recently, though!
 My new friend Carla (the co-owner of one of my favorite stores, Dry Goods) and I were talking about our dogs a few weeks ago, and I mentioned that neither of my dogs have ever been particularly voracious eaters.
 Mekko has always been really so-so about her food, and Linus would only really eat Mekko’s food.
 Since he is dentally challenged, he was basically dry-swallowing big hard kibbles formulated for large-breed adult dogs…for about a year.
-We tried to switch him to a few different types of food made for a dog his size/age, but he’d always ignore it and just eat out of Mekko’s bowl.
+We tried to switch him to wet food –an alternative to dry food for a dog his size/age, but he’d always ignore it and just eat out of Mekko’s bowl.
 And since Mekko didn’t particularly care about her food, she was OK with that.
 Our vet told us that at his age, as long as he was eating and seemed happy doing it, we should just let him eat pretty much whatever kind of dog food he seemed to want, so we gave up and let him do what he wanted.

 Carla had only amazing things to say, though, about her dog’s raw diet from Nature’s Variety——she’d noticed that he was much more energetic and alert and seemed happier eating.
 We tried to put Linus on a dehydrated raw diet way back when we first got him (Honest Kitchen——which is fabulous food, by the way), but he refused to eat it after a while, so I was skeptical of how another brand would appeal to him.
 Nature’s Variety Instinct Raw is frozen, not dehydrated, though, so I figured we’d give it a shot.